 Graduate degree; Master of Education (M.Ed.)

-The flexible Master’s of Education degree program with an emphasis in Autism Spectrum Disorder (ASD) was designed for working professionals.
-Students enrolled within the master degree program emphasizing in ASD are able to complete all the M.Ed coursework online or within their own community (with the exception of the thesis option).
+The flexible Master’s of Education Autism Spectrum Disorder (ASD) degree program was designed for working professionals.
+Students enrolled within the master degree program are able to complete all the M.Ed coursework online or within their own community (with the exception of the thesis option).

 The University of Mary’s M.Ed.
 ASD program is for individuals interested in advancing and diversifying their educational skillset.
 Students enrolled within any of the University of Mary’s graduate degree programs may consider adding one to six additional courses in the area of ASD (3-17 credits).
 The ASD courses are offered completely online with the exception of the practicum that can be offered with a distance delivery module to meet the needs of learners outside of the Bismarck-Mandan area.